fuze-ac/api-specs/PUBLIC_API_SPEC.md

    - Given an authenticated user is entitled to a public product request flow
    - When they submit a long-running product request
    - Then the API returns accepted with an operation reference
-   - And the result becomes retrievable through status/result flows
+   - And the result becomes retrievable through status or result flows

 ### 29.2 Negative cases

 4. **Restricted treasury action is not exposed publicly**
    - Given an external client attempts to access a treasury action route
    - Then the route must not exist in the public contract set
-   - Or the request must be denied as unsupported / forbidden by design
+   - Or the request must be denied as unsupported or forbidden by design

 5. **Raw Platform Credits mutation primitive is rejected**
    - Given an external client attempts to call a generic Platform Credits issue or adjust endpoint